Thalassemia

 Depending on several factors, your healthcare provider may want to do one or more of the tests below.

-• Genetics: Because thalassemia is an inherited disorder, meaning it is passed from parent to child through gene , your partner should be screened to see whether they carry any faulty genes related to thalassemia.
+• Genetics: Because thalassemia is an inherited disorder, meaning it is passed from parent to child through genes , your partner should be screened to see whether they carry any faulty genes related to thalassemia.
 If both you and your partner carry a faulty gene for thalassemia, your healthcare provider may screen your baby for thalassemia before birth.

 • Iron levels: You may have high iron levels due to regular blood transfusions.
 High levels of iron can be dangerous during pregnancy.
 Your healthcare provider may use MRI to measure iron levels in your organs, including your liver and heart.